-Looking for the perfect recipe for better travel during the Holiday season?
 Traveling during the holidays can be an incredibly stressful.
-Full airports, excited and tired kids, more luggage than normal, and less skilled travels create the perfect combination for a chaotic and frustrating trip.
-That is, unless you follow the great holiday travel tips described in this recipe for better travel this holiday season.
+Insane airports, excited (and tired) kids, more luggage than normal, and less skilled travelers create the perfect combination for a chaotic and frustrating trip.
+That is, unless you use our recipe for better travel and our brilliant holiday travel tips!

 This post contains some affiliate links where I may make a commission if you purchase something.
 This comes at no additional cost to you and helps me keep the lights on.